burdzwastaken/PineappleSSL/README.md

     # mv nginx.conf nginx.conf.old

-Copy the contents of the `nginx.conf` from this repossitory to a new conf file on the Pineapple using whatever method you used previously for the `openssl.conf`. file.
+Copy the contents of the `nginx.conf` from this repossitory to a new conf file on the Pineapple using whatever method you used previously for the `openssl.conf` file.

 After you write the nginx configuration, you need to restart nginx in order to pickup the changes: